sagar1024/RedditPersonaGenerator/README.md

 # Reddit Persona Generator

-Reddit Persona Generator is an application that scrapes Reddit user data and generates a structured user persona using Google Gemini 2.5 Flash.
+Reddit Persona Generator is an application that scrapes Reddit user data and generates a structured user persona using Google Gemini.

 ## Features